-I am a qualified and experienced counsellor with a compassionate and down to earth approach.
-Some of the issues I can help with include anxiety, depression, low self-esteem, relationship and family difficulties, work related issues, career change, creative blocks, disordered eating, bereavement, gender identity, sexuality, domestic violence and abuse, past or present.
+I am a qualified and experienced psychotherapist and counsellor with a compassionate and down to earth approach.
+Some of the issues I can help with include anxiety, depression, low self-esteem, relationship and family difficulties, disordered eating, work related issues, career change, creative blocks, bereavement, gender identity, sexuality, domestic violence and abuse, past or present.

 Many of us know from first hand experience that talking to another person can be invaluable in helping us to understand ourselves better, or to make sense of experiences and situations that we are struggling to come to terms with or would like to change.
 I can offer a calm and supportive environment in which to do this, albeit one where challenging questions can be addressed.